did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 ### Create a session controller to handle authentication callback

-Once a user has authenticated, with DID.app, they will be redirected to the url that was specified in the authentication request.
+Once a user has authenticated with DID.app, they will be redirected to the url that was specified in the authentication request.
 We need to create a route to handle this.

 First add the route into `routes.rb`.